Lipitor Lawsuit for Diabetes Side Effects in Women

 Diabetes is a lifelong disease that requires careful daily management.
 Diabetics can experience serious complications affecting their eyes, circulatory systems, and nervous systems.
 WebMD notes that the lifespans of 50-year-olds with diabetes are 8.5 years shorter than the lifespans of those who do not have the disease.5

-We represent all clients who developed diabetes after taking Lipitor on a contingency basis.
+We represent all women who developed diabetes after taking Lipitor on a contingency basis.
 This means that there are never any legal fees unless we recover compensation for you.
 For a free case review and information about filing a Lipitor lawsuit, please call us toll free at 1-888-210-9968.

 An attorney will answer your questions about Lipitor and diabetes, including the latest type 2 diabetes warnings and FDA news, and discuss Lipitor lawsuit claim filing deadlines in your state.
 There is a limited time to file a claim, so please do not hesitate to contact us.1.
 FDA Expands Advice on Statin Risks

 2. Differential Metabolic Effects of Distinct Statins